walterfreeman/ast101/syllabus.md

 If you would like to discuss disability-related accommodations with CDR, please visit their website at disabilityservices.syr.edu, visit them in person in Room 309 of 8047 University Avenue, or call (315) 443-4498, TDD: (315) 443-1371 for an appointment to discuss your needs and the process for requesting accommodations.
 CDR is responsible for coordinating disability-related accommodations.
 Since accommodations may require early planning and generally are not provided retroactively, please contact CDR as soon as possible.

-CDR is one of the most helpful offices on campus.
-They coordinate academic accommodations to students who have short-term illnesses (physical or mental).
+CDR coordinates academic accommodations to students who have short-term illnesses (physical or mental).
 If you are injured or ill and need academic accommodations beyond short-term due date extensions for AST101, we will likely design those accommodations for you in collaboration with CDR.

-If there are other things presenting access challenges to you in our class – family situations, health challenges, etc. – please talk to me as soon as possible.
-We will do whatever we must to ensure that you have every opportunity to gain skills in astronomy and be assessed on those skills fairly.

 ### Copyright

 All materials that we have developed this class are the copyright of their authors, but we do not intend to restrict their use; anyone may use them under the Creative Commons cc-by-nc-sa license, which gives you the right to share our materials freely or adapt them so long as you credit their authors, do not use them for commercial purposes, and require that anyone else distributing them also license them under these same terms.

 You are free to record class for your personal use but those recordings are not included in this license; those may not be distributed outside of our class without our permission to protect students’ freedom of expression in class.